s.y.hong [at] lancaster.ac.uk

-My research interests lie broadly in the fields of econometrics and financial economics.
-I work primarily on developing time series methodologies for applications in economics and finance.
+My primary research interests lie primarily on developing time series methods for applications in economics and finance.

 Nonparametric estimation of infinite order regression and its application to the risk-return tradeoff (with Oliver Linton).